xnikotecx/persshistunt/README.md

 `cd persshistunt/`

-Run the commands using python3 or use our install script.
+Run the commands using _python3_ OR use our install script.

 `./install.sh`

+If you run the install script, the executable name available will be `persshistunt`